 The 1980's were the turning point for the Estuary.
-As water quality improved following construction of wastewater and sewage treatment plants it became clear that the Estuary's fish and wildlife populations could recover if habitat conditions were restored.
+Wastewater and sewage treatment plants improved water quality it became clear that the Estuary's fish and wildlife populations could recover if habitat conditions were restored.
 MNDNR worked with many local, state and federal resource experts and stakeholders to develop the Habitat Plan, a comprehensive science based plan for protecting, restoring and managing fish and wildlife of the St. Louis River Estuary.

-Science-based targeting was used to identify, design, monitor, and ensure the quality of the proposed projects.
-The MNDNR worked with many local, state, tribal and federal resource professional as well as stakeholders to develop the Habitat Plan, which is a comprehensive science-based plan for protecting, restoring, and managing the Estuary's fish and wildlife habitat.
+MNDNR uses science-based targeting to identify, design, monitor, and ensure the quality of the proposed projects.
+MNDNR worked with many local, state, tribal and federal resource professional as well as stakeholders to develop the Habitat Plan, which is a comprehensive science-based plan for protecting, restoring, and managing the Estuary's fish and wildlife habitat.
 Partners developed the Habitat Plan to guide and prioritize restoration work, and it has been the foundation of the SLRRI.